The other day I read about the impact of telling stories. Stories can help people feel emotions, empathise and relate to your situation.

 2. How to build a social media pitch deck

-Crafting a powerful social media marketing deck is a high-stakes project.
-You’re creating your agency’s business card here, so the wrong approach / presentation can ruin your chances of signing a new client or securing some funding.
+Keep in mind that you’re creating your agency’s business card here, so the wrong approach / presentation can ruin your chances of signing a new client or securing some funding.

 Know your target audience

 Regardless of the context of your social media marketing agency or SMMA presentation, you should do your homework when it comes to the people you’re presenting to.